alfredctchoi/globe-and-mail-subscription-reader/README.md

 # General

-This generally works for most of the popups.
-It basically takes you to the print page so you can read the article.
+This works for most of the popups.
+It doesn't work when there is no licensing model for the article.
+The extension works by taking you to a print view of the article which shows all the content.

 # How to install